dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/adding-resources.rst

 -------------------------------------

 In order to include the binaries, a HTTP Multipart request has to be sent.
 One part contains the JSON (same format as described for :ref:`adding_resources_without_representation`) and has to be named ``json``.
-The other part contains the file's name, its binaries, and its mime type.
+The other part contains the file's name, its binaries, and its mime type and has to be named ``file``.
 The following example illustrates how to make this type of request using Python3:

 ::